 -

-3) Modification/Termination of an Approved Telecommuting Agreement:
+3) Modification/Termination of an Approved Work Modality and Telecommuting Agreement:

 - Business needs are no longer being met.